Initial Semantics for Reduction Rules: Relative monads and modules thereon

-In the previous example, the substitution of the lambda calculus satisfies an additional monotonicity property: the map $\sigma_{X,Y}$ in \autoref{eq:subst} is monotone for the preorders on hom--sets defined in \autoref{def:cat_PO} and its propagation in products.
+In the previous example, the substitution of the lambda calculus satisfies an additional monotonicity property: the map $\sigma_{X,Y}$ in Display\ \eqref{eq:subst} is monotone for the preorders on hom--sets defined in Definition\ \ref{def:cat_PO}.
 This motivates the following definition: